+357-22-232-044

 Helps to obtain permanent residence in Cyprus

 Cyprus permanent residence allows a foreigner to reside legally in the country.
-It is issued for life, but the permanent residence card must be renewed every 5 years.
+The status is granted for life, but the permanent residence card must be renewed every 5 years.

 Cyprus grants permanent residence to: